-Employers need to register each employee at the tax revenue department once he or she is hired.
-Foreign residents in Vietnam has a progressive income tax ranging from 5% to 35%.
+Upon hiring an employee, employers must proceed to register them with the tax revenue department.
+Foreign employees in Vietnam have a progressive income tax ranging from 5% to 35%.

 Currently, in 2021 both employers and foreign employees are responsible for health insurance tax (3% from the employer and 1.5% of the employee’s salary).
 In addition, the employer will also need to pay for the social insurance tax (3.5%) and trade union fee (2%).

-Employment of companies must be carried out in accordance with the minimum wage set by the Vietnamese government.
+Companies must conduct their hiring practices in alignment with the minimum wage regulations established by the Vietnamese government.

 The minimum wage in Vietnam increased by 6.5% in 2018, making the minimum wage range from USD 118 (VND 2.76 million) to USD 171 (VND 3.98 million).
 According to a proposal by Vietnam’s National Wage Council, the minimum wage increased by 5.3% this year, so currently the minimum wage ranges from USD 126 (VND 2.92 million) to USD 180 (VND 4.18 million) in 2019.

-The increased rates of monthly minimum wage in Vietnam in 2020 are detailed as follows, based on the cost of living in each region:
+The detailed 2020 monthly minimum wage increments in Vietnam are outlined below, taking into account the cost of living in each region: